What is Homomorphic Encryption?

 The need for secure encryption is essential.
 The data must be secure, but also available to the service provider's cloud.

 The use of homomorphic encryption instead of its alternatives can guarantee both confidentiality and the ability to process, calculate and modify the data without decrypting it.
-This is a win for both the service provider, as it increases its reliability, and for you, as your data becomes confidential and secure simultaneously.
+This is a victory for both the service provider, as it increases their reliability, and for you, as your data becomes confidential and secure simultaneously.

 Why not use homomorphic encryption everywhere?

-If homomorphic encryption is so great, why aren't companies using it more in their services, especially those that hold sensitive data?
+If homomorphic encryption is also great, why aren't businesses using it more in their departments, especially those with sensitive data?

 Compared to other types of encryption methods offering similar levels of security, homomorphic encryption is incredibly slow.
 This only allows it to be used in individual cases such as personal password managers and small SaaS applications.